 To be adopted, each technique had to be practical in its use, simple to perform, and highly effective.
 The system contains six belts of rank with each belt containing ten techniques (60 total).

-He has authored several books, including The Complete Idiot's Guide to Self-Defense and I Go Thru and has produced several instructional videos.
+Harris has authored several books, including The Complete Idiot's Guide to Self-Defense and I Go Thru and has produced several instructional videos.
 He is the inventor of several U.S. patented products related to personal safety and a U.S. military veteran.